GasparErrobidart/picture-perfect/README.md

 The quickest and easiest optimization you can achieve is lazy loading images, and calculate the "sizes" attribute, here is how:

-1. Download the files containing only the features you need.
+1. **Select the features you want and download the code**, I recommend you get the file containing only the features you need.
 For this case I'll use `lazy-and-sizes-only.min.js`
-2. Link the script or add the code inline (see more about initialization below)
+2. **Link the script** or add the code inline (see more about initialization below)
 ```HTML
 <script src="./dist/lazy-and-sizes-only.min.js"></script>
 ```
-3. Implement `lazy-src` , `lazy-srcset` or both as you need, on your images.
+3. **Implement** `lazy-src` , `lazy-srcset` or both as you need, on your images.
 ```HTML
 <!-- YOU SHOULD PROVIDE A TINY VERSION OF THE IMAGE IN "src" OR A GENERIC TINY PLACEHOLDER AND THE BIGGER VERSION IN `lazy-src` -->
 <img